Travel to the UK

 - Fiamma fixed awning

-- A 2.5 TDI engine would be good – 1.9TDI is a little underpowered up hills when Reg is fully loaded with food and fuel, but the 1.9 has better fuel economy
+- A 2.5 TDI engine would be good – 1.9TDI is a little underpowered up hills when Reg is fully ladened with food and fuel, although the 1.9 is supposed to offer better fuel economy

 - Left-hand drive – whilst excellent in Europe, may not be so popular in the UK